-In the second iteration of this program, Leah decided to increase Dattner Grant’s role to help hold the program together, and to ensure the linking was clear around key parts and the actual practice of leadership in the community.
+In the second iteration of this program, Leah decided to increase Dattner Group’s role to help hold the program together, and to ensure the linking was clear around key parts and the actual practice of leadership in the community.

 The program received exceptionally positive feedback, with CEO Leah Sertori delighted by the outcome.
 Although the context of the broader community impact is not easily measured at this stage, it would be fair to say that everyone who participated got major personal outcomes from the journey, and now the broader group will be exploring how they can keep this collaboration going as part of the growth of the Greater City of Bendigo.
 Community change of this kind takes time, but everyone was surprised at the extent of change they experienced in the program, and the sense of possibility that everyone shared.

 Author, Fabian Dattner, Founding Partner Dattner Group, Co Founder Homeward Bound